filefilego/documentation/src/docs/consensus.md

     └──────────────────────────────────────┘
 ```

-2. **Smart Contract:** The `Data Query Response` payload contains all the information needed to prepare a smart contract transaction.
-This transaction is then broadcasted to the network which is then selected by a verifier.
+2. **Smart Contract:** The `Data Query Response` payload contains all the requisite information for preparing a smart contract transaction.
+Once the transaction is prepared, it is broadcast to the network, subsequently selected by a verifier for further processing.

 ```
 ┌──────────────────────────────────────┐